microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/readme.md

 5. Azure App Service to host a frontend web app to display a patient search data in a set of paginated web pages.

 ## Scenario
-Contoso Healthcare Company is implementing a new event-driven architecture for streaming patient data from EHR systems to a common NoSQL document store, which will enable its medical practitioners to quickly lookup patient data.
-Your team's assistance is needed to implement a new event-driven architecture to stream FHIR-based patient data to a NoSQL Document database and a frontend web app to display a paginated list of patient search result dataset.
+Contoso Healthcare Company is implementing a new event-driven architecture for streaming patient data from EHR systems to a common NoSQL document store, which will enable medical practitioners and administrators to quickly lookup patient data for daily patient operations and management.
+Your team's assistance is needed to implement a new event-driven architecture to stream FHIR-based patient data to a NoSQL Document database and a new frontend web app to display a paginated list of patient search result dataset.

 Your team will assist in the build-out of the following scenarios:
 1. Extract patient data from EHR systems in FHIR-based standard format.